oSheqlyn/crypto_dashboard/README.md

 - Fetches real-time cryptocurrency prices using the **CoinGecko API**.
 - Displays 24-hour price changes with **colored arrows** (green ▲ for gains, red ▼ for losses).
 - Supports multiple cryptocurrencies simultaneously.
-- Lightweight and runs entirely in the terminal—no web interface required.
+- Lightweight and runs entirely in the terminal, no web interface required.

 ## Requirements